Plans supporting this feature: Professional Business Enterprise

 a.
 To insert a row:

-In the menu that appears, click Insert row above or Insert row below, based on your requirement.
+Click the row action menu (), and select Insert row above or Insert row below, based on your requirement.
+A new row cannot be added above the first row of the table.

 b.
 To insert a column:

-In the menu that appears, click Insert column left or Insert column right, based on your requirement.
+Click the column action menu (), and select Insert column left or Insert column right, based on your requirement.

 Merging cells in a table